 Tertiary Prevention targets those with metal illness and helps to reduce the severity, discomfort and disability associated with their illness.
-In these terms community mental health nurses play a vital role in monitoring the progress of discharged patients in halfway homes, houses, etc., especially with regard to their medication regimen, coordination of care, and so on.
+In these terms community mental health nurses play a vital role in monitoring the progress of discharged patients in halfway homes, houses, etc., especially with regions on. ard to their medication regimen, coo rdination of care, and Exercise 1: Summarize the Sec ondary level and the nurse's role

-Roles of a Community Health Practitioner in tertiary prevention
+Roles of a nurse in tertiary prevention

-• There are wide range of service that need to be provided to patient as part of the tertiary prevention program.
-Community health practitioner need to be familiar with the agencies in the community that provide these services.
-Collaborative relationship between mental health care providers and community agencies are absolutely essentially if rehabilitation is to succeed.

-- An important intervention in the maintenance of patient in their own homes in the community is the Training in Community Living (TCL) program, designed by 'Stein' and 'Test'.
+- There are wide range of service that needs to be provided to patient as part of the tertiary prevention program.
+Nurses need to be familiar with the agencies in the community that provide these services.
+Collaborative relationship between mental health care providers and community agencies are absolutely essentially if rehabilitation is to succeed. - An important intervention in the maintenance of patient in their own homes in the community is the Training in Community Living (TCL) program, designed by 'Stein' and 'Test'.
 In this model when a person is referred for a hospital admission the staff goes to the community with him rather than his going to the hospital to be with the staff.
-This real world experience with the patent enables the health practitioner to assess accurately the skills that the person breeds to learn and to mutually agree on realistic goals. - Another aspect of community life that is more difficult to assess accurately and deal with effectively, is the stigma attached to mental illness.
+This real world experience with the patent enables the nurse to assess accurately the skills that the person breeds to learn and to mutually agree on realistic goals. - Another aspect of community life that is more difficult to assess accurately and deal with effectively, is the stigma attached to mental illness.
 Many patient and their families try to avoid stigma by keeping the nature of the person's illness secret.
 The need for secrecy place additional stress on the family system because there us always the fear that the truth will be revealed.
-Health practitioner in the community are in a key position to monitor community attitudes and help in fostering a realistic attitude towards the mentally ill. - For some patents, the emotional climate of the family to which they return can have a significant effect on their adjustment, and eventually, recovery from the debilitating effects off chronic metal illness.
+Nurses in the community are in a key position to monitor community attitudes and help in fostering a realistic attitude towards the mentally ill. - For some patents, the emotional climate of the family to which they return can have a significant effect on their adjustment, and eventually, recovery from the debilitating effects off chronic metal illness.
 Families sometimes view mental illness as a weakness of character that can be overcome by exertion of moral effort.
-This type of familial attitude may result in guilt on the part of the patient who believe that he has disappointed his significant other.
+This type of familial attitude may result in guilt on the part of the patient who believes that he has disappointed his significant other.
 Guilt leads to increase anxiety and decrease self-esteem.
 These are the conditions that interface with a high level of functioning.
-Therefore community health practitioner working with families need to foster health attitudes towards the mentally ill member.
+Therefore nursing working with families need to foster health attitudes towards the mentally ill member.

-Community mental heath-psychiatric care which is the application of specialized knowledge to populations and communities to promote and maintain mental health, and to rehabilitate populations at risk that continues to have residual effects of mental illness.
-Psychiatric care in the community setting differs markedly from its hospital counterparts.
-The community setting requires that the psychiatric health officer posses knowledge about a broad array of community resources and be flexible in approaching problems related to individual psychiatric symptoms, family and support systems and basic livings needs such as housing and financial support.
+Community mental heath-psychiatric nursing which is the application of specialized knowledge to populations and communities to promote and maintain mental health, and to rehabilitate populations at risk that continue to have residual effects of mental illness.
+Psychiatric nursing in the community setting differs markedly from its hospital counterparts.
+The community setting requires that the psychiatric nurse posses knowledge about a broad array of community resources and be flexible in approaching problems related to individual psychiatric symptoms, family and support systems and basic livings needs such as housing and financial support.

 You will agree with me that the method of treating mental illness have changed dramatically in the past century thus bringing about the shift in mental health care from the institution to the community and heralding the era of deinstitutionalization.
-This unit has taken you through these changes which makes you more relevant in the management of mental disorders as a professional nurse.
+This unit has taken you through these changes which make you more relevant in the management of mental disorders as a professional nurse.